 Meringue

 - Heat your oven to 140°C (284°F).
-Line a baking tray with parchment paper and trace a circle 20cm (8-inches) in diameter.
+Line a baking tray with parchment paper and trace a circle approximately 20cm (8-inches) in diameter.
 (This circle should be smaller than the plate or cake stand that you are serving your pavlova on.)
 Turn the parchment paper over so that the pen/pencil line is underneath.

 - In the bowl of a stand mixer fitted with the whisk attachment, whip your egg whites until soft peaks form (about 3 mins).

 - Whilst whisking, add the caster sugar one spoonful at a time.
 (In between each spoon, whisk for 15 seconds before adding the next spoonful).
-Once all the sugar is added, continue whisking for 6 more minutes.
+Once all the sugar is added, continue whisking for 5 more minutes.

-- Then add the lemon juice or white vinegar and whisk for another 4 minutes.
+- Then add the lemon juice or white vinegar and corn flour whisk for another 5 minutes.
 By now, the egg white mixture should be thick and glossy, and the sugar should be fully incorporated.
 If you rub a bit of mixture between your thumb and finger, there should be no grit as the sugar has fully blended if there is, then continuing whipping for a couple more minutes.

 - Scoop the meringue mixture onto your lined baking tray into the circle that you have drawn.
 Then spread out the meringue with a back of a spoon or spatular to create a large meringue nest with soft peaks rising all around.